-During the COVID-19 pandemic, Openlands community tree planting events will not convene volunteer groups to accomplish projects, as we do not want create an undue risk to the safety of our staff and our volunteers.
-Following strict social distancing, sanitation and hygiene protocol, Openlands staff will plant the projects that residents worked hard to coordinate this year.
-The previously scheduled projects will be planted by the staff Arborists and the Forestry Trainee Crew this fall.
+During the COVID-19 pandemic, Openlands community tree planting events will not convene volunteer groups to accomplish projects, as to not create undue risk to the safety of Openlands staff and volunteers.
+Following strict social distancing, sanitation and hygiene protocol, Openlands forestry staff will plant the projects that residents coordinate until further notice.

 For more information, please contact email@example.com or call 312.863.6289